Dover, New Hampshire: Education

 Saint Mary Academy, a Catholic school, has been in downtown Dover since 1912, currently serving about 200 students from pre-kindergarten to 8th grade.
 Many students at Saint Mary's subsequently attend St. Thomas Aquinas High School, a Catholic high school located on Dover Point.

 Portsmouth Christian Academy is located west of the Bellamy River in Dover, serving preschool through 12th grade.

 The Cocheco Arts and Technology Academy (CATA) is a public charter high school with about 100 students.
 It was formerly located in Barrington, New Hampshire.

 The Seacoast Charter School is a publicly funded elementary/middle school that integrates the arts into the core curriculum.
 The school was founded in 2004 in Kingston, New Hampshire, and relocated to Dover in 2015.
 Enrollment in January 2016 was 215 students in grades K–8.

 Government

 In the New Hampshire Senate, Dover is in the 4th District and is currently represented by Democrat David H. Watters.
 On the New Hampshire Executive Council, Dover is in District 2 and is currently represented by Democrat Cinde Warmington.
-In the U.S. House of Representatives, Dover is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris C. Pappas.
+In the U.S. House of Representatives, Dover is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris Pappas.

 Dover is a Democratic stronghold in presidential elections.
-No Republican presidential nominee has carried Dover since George H. W. Bush’s five-point victory in the town over Michael Dukakis in 1988.
+No Republican presidential nominee has carried Dover since George H. W. Bush's five-point victory in the town over Michael Dukakis in 1988.